 The Authority built, owns, and operates three reservoirs (Lakes Possum Kingdom, Granbury, and Limestone).
-In addition to these water supply reservoirs, the Authority contracts with the Corps of Engineers for the water supply storage space at eight federal multi-purpose flood control and water conservation reservoirs (Lakes Whitney, Belton, Proctor, Somerville, Stillhouse Hollow, Granger, Georgetown and Aquilla).
+In addition to these water supply reservoirs, the Authority contracts with the Corps of Engineers for the water supply storage space at eight Federal multi-purpose flood control and water conservation reservoirs (Lakes Whitney, Belton, Proctor, Somerville, Stillhouse Hollow, Granger, Georgetown and Aquilla).

 The Brazos River Authority owns and operates a regional wastewater system for the cities of Temple-Belton.
 The Authority also operates wastewater treatment plants for the cities of Georgetown, Dime Box, Clute-Richwood and Sugar Land.
-Through an alliance with the Lower Colorado River Authority, the Brazos River Authority operates wastewater treatment plants at Brushy Creek Regional Wastewater System in Round Rock, the city of Hutto and the city of Liberty Hill.
+Through an alliance with the Lower Colorado River Authority, the Brazos River Authority operates a wastewater treatment plant at Brushy Creek Regional Wastewater System in Round Rock and at the City of Hutto.

 The Authority owns and operates water treatment systems at Lake Granbury (which supplies potable water to wholesale customers in Hood and Johnson Counties), and the City of Taylor.
 The Authority also operates a potable water treatment plant for the City of Dime Box.
 A water treatment plant for the City of Leander is operated by the Brazos River Authority through an alliance with the Lower Colorado River Authority.
+The Authority also engages in water quality monitoring activities throughout the Brazos River Basin.